Win the Weekend: Fantasy football and betting tips

-Want to know the latest trends, matchups and injury news?
+Want to know the latest trends, matchups and injury news in football?
 We've got you.
 Want to know where the public has money this week?
 We've got you.
 Want to know which teams to play, whom to roster in DFS or whom to pick in your Eliminator pool?
 We've got you there, too.
-Here's everything you need to know as you prepare for your fantasy football matchups and potential bets on NFL and college football games this week.
+Here's everything you need to know as you prepare for your fantasy football matchups and potential bets on the games this weekend.

 CFB: Action Report | Analytics Edges | Confidence pool picks